 For many years, Kagan has been engaged in the empirical study of regulatory decision-making, enforcement and compliance.
 His books include Regulatory Justice (1978), a study of bureaucratic decision-making in the Nixon administration prize-wage freeze; Going by the Book: The Problem of Regulatory Unreasonableness, (1982, written with Eugene Bardach), a study of the sources and consequences of legalistic enforcement styles; Regulatory Encounters (2000), a series of case studies of how the day-to-day operation of regulatory regimes in the United States differs from parallel regimes in other democracies; and Shades of Green (2003, with Neil Gunningham and Dorothy Thornton), a cross-national study of how and why environmental performance varies across firms in the same industry.
 He is also the editor (with David Vogel) of Dynamics of Regulatory Change: How Globalization Affects National Regulatory Policies (2004) and (with Neil Gunningham) of Regulation and Business Behavior, Law & Policy Vol. 27 (April,2005).
 More recent publications include “Constitutional Litigation in the United States,” in Ralf Rogowski & Thomas Gawron, eds., Constitutional Courts in Comparison: The US Supreme Court and the German Federal Constitutional Court (2nd Ed), (Berghahn Books, 2016), with Gregory Elinson; “Varieties of Bureaucratic Justice: Building on Mashaw’s Typology” in Nicholas Parillo, ed, Administrative Law from the Inside Out: Essays on Themes in the Work of Jerry L. Mashaw (New York: Cambridge University Press.
 2017); and “New Judicial Roles in Governance” in Erin Delaney & Rosalind Dixon, eds, Comparative Judicial Review, (Edward Elgar, 2018) with Diana Kapiszewski & Gordon Silverstein.

-Professor Kagan’s faculty profile, bio, and other information can be found here.
+Professor Kagan’s faculty profile, curriculum vitae, bio, and other information can be found here.